transparency-dev/static-ct/deployment/live/aws/test/README.md

 Terraforming the account can be done by:
   1. `cd` to [/deployment/live/aws/test/](/deployment/live/aws/test/) to deploy/change.
   2. Run `terragrunt apply`.
-If this fails to create the antispam database, connect the RDS instance to your VM using the instrunctions bellow, and run `terragrunt apply` again.
+If this fails to create the antispam database, connect the RDS instance to your VM using the instructions below, and run `terragrunt apply` again.

 Store the Aurora RDS database and S3 bucket information into the environment variables: